Step into the heart of modern-day Africa in this compelling story of hope and redemption.

 A former detective in the NSW police force in 1986, Duncan moved into sleuthing for criminal defence cases and the corporate world, then worked as a producer/journalist for programs such as 4 Corners and Sunday and in the print media as well.
 The Usual Suspect, a biography of notorious crime figure Abe Saffron, was published by Pan Macmillan in 2005.
 His book The Dodger, based on the life of ex-policeman Roger Rogerson, was released by Pan Macmillan in late 2006.

-Duncan’s latest book tells the gripping biography of an underworld assassin who associated with some of Australia’s most infamous felons and became dangerously close to many of the most powerful and corrupt police operating at the time.
+Duncan’s book Killing Mr Rent-a-Kill tells the gripping biography of an underworld assassin who associated with some of Australia’s most infamous felons and became dangerously close to many of the most powerful and corrupt police operating at the time.
 Exposing the double-crossings, brutal gangland wars and bloody reprisals of Sydney’s dark underbelly, this is the true story of Mr Rent-A-Kill as it has never been told before.

 Christopher Dale Flannery received his first criminal conviction at the age of fourteen.
 Within twenty years, he would become one of the most feared criminals in Australia, believed to be responsible for up to a dozen murders, most of which he was never tried for.
 His crimes would create a worldwide media storm and his disappearance would go on to become criminal legend.